 The wine is usually better with 4-7 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-In the best years, the wine will best between 5 and 15 years of age after the vintage.
+Of course, that can vary slightly, depending on the vintage character.
+In the best years, the wine will be best between 5 and 15 years of age after the vintage.

 Serving Chateau Bourgneuf with Wine, Food, Pairing Tips